powsybl/powsybl.github.io/docs/iidm/model/hvdcConverterStation.md

 | HvdcType | `HvdcType` | - | yes | - | The HVDC type |
 | LossFactor | float | - | yes | - | The loss factor |

+The LossFactor should be between 0 and 1.

 ## HVDC Type
 The `com.powsybl.iidm.network.HvdcConverterStation.HvdcType` enum contains these two values:
 - LCC